A toddler shows defiance, disobeys or displays selfishness. Someone comments, “That’s original sin’s impact.”

 Therefore to the prior arguments for original sin I respond as follows.
 As to the first argument, Augustine’s interpretation was based upon a faulty Latin translation of the Greek “eph’ ho” rendered as “in whom.”
-By way of contrast the eastern church with its access to an accurate Greek text did not develop a doctrine of original sin (David Weaver, STVQ 1983:3; 1985:2).
+By way of contrast the eastern church with its access to the Greek text did not develop a doctrine of original sin (David Weaver, STVQ 1983:3; 1985:2).

 Daniel Wallace explains that in Romans 5:12 if eph’ ho functions as a conjunction, it would not refer back to any prior antecedent such as Adam.
 Rather, it would function to explain how death is universal.
 It is universal for the same reason sin is universal.
 All do die and all do sin.
 Recognizing that there is no grammatical evidence for an antecedent interpretation, Wallace concluded eph’ ho should be understood as carrying a conjunctive force (D. B. Wallace, Greek Grammar Beyond the Basics, 342-343).
 As for the other occurrences of eph’ ho in the Greek New Testament consult: Acts 7:33; 2 Corinthians 5:4; Philippians 3:12; 4:10.